emirotin/i18next-light/README.md

 );
 ```

+This way my JS is universal and language-agnostic, and only my HTML pages are different per language.

-This works greate with reactive soultions as well as you can directly use `t` in your render code or provide it as a filter.
+This works great with reactive soultions as well as you can directly use `t` in your render code or provide it as a filter.
+For example, you can have proper pluralization with React by keeping the `count` in the component's state and using `t` in the render method.
+Or use svelte's `$` blocks to make the computed string based on the `count` variable.

 ### Will multi-language be implemented in the future?

 It may happen because I can imagine how this library can be useful in multi-language client-side scenario.
-At the same time there's no guarantees.
+At the same time there's no guarantees as I don't need this right now and I want to keep the size minimal possible.
 If you have a good use-case please open an issue for discussion.

 ### Will there be namespaces implementation in the future?

 I don't think so.
-So far I see how namespaces work good whe the same resources are shared across multiple projects (I have such a use-case) but merging the namespaces is trivial (using `reduce`, for example) and can be handled in the userland.
+So far I see how namespaces work good when the same resources are shared across multiple projects (I have such a use-case) but merging the namespaces is trivial (using `reduce`, for example) and can be handled in the userland.

 ### Will there be more features added/returned?